Key Takeaways

 • Professionally managed investments

-• Benefits are ensured by a government agency, the Pension Benefit Guaranty Corporation; Guarantees are limited by law
+• Benefits are insured by the Pension Benefit Guaranty Corporation, a government agency, though guarantees are limited by law

 • Complex and expensive to administer